 Not only was it my birthday this week1, it also was our one-year anniversary in isolation, so a small meeting of only the polycule households2 took place for a splendid lunch at my premises.

-Kim and I had been eating mussels in Brussels before Julia’s farewell party back in 2018 and Kim had the mussels in coconut curry.
+Kim and I had been eating mussels in Brussels before Felix’s farewell party back in 2018 and Kim had the mussels in coconut curry.
 We analyzed the meal ourselves, not wanting to ask for the recipe in the ugly way: ‚Thanks for explaining it here in the store, we’ll buy at amazon‘ :-)

 And here we go, it’s not exactly like the original, but I came quite close, and honestly – I have not prepared a better mussels meal so far3

 - 2 kg mussels

 Heat the coconut oil in a VERY large pot, add curry paste, kaffir leaves, leek, celery and garlic.